Do I Need to Get Baptized?

 If this is your case, please take a moment to pray to the Lord concerning your need for baptism:

-If you’d like to read more on baptism, we recommend Message 29 from Life-study of Exodus, by Witness Lee, and New Believers Series: Baptism, by Watchman Nee, which you can read free in this online library.
+If you’d like to read more on baptism, we recommend you read message 29 from Life-study of Exodus, by Witness Lee, and New Believers Series: Baptism, by Watchman Nee.
+You can find these books to read for free in this alphabetical listing of the publisher’s online library.